alsanati/sugartracker/README.md

    git clone https://github.com/alsanati/sugartracker.git
    ```

-   Replace `username` with the GitHub username and `repository` with the name of the repository you want to clone.

 2. Change to the project directory: Once the repository is cloned, navigate into the project directory using the following command:

    ```bash